Practicing Dharma Authentically Means Commitment

 Practicing Dharma: Sincerity and Reflection

 He or she is viewing the dharma as being “out there” –not right here!
 As soon as we can begin to view the dharma as internal, as being with us always then it becomes simple.
-The traditional view of dharma practice is very simple…we do the practice, we recognize the benefits but we let go of attachment to the result.
+The traditional view of dharma practice is very simple.
+We do the practice that we have been taught, we recognize the benefits but we also let go of attachment to the result.
 We let go of our obsessiveness and allow the practice to become natural, a part of us.

 Practicing Dharma: Allow the Benefits to Manifest